UMEssen/Body-and-Organ-Analysis/README.md

 - [Docker](https://docs.docker.com/get-docker/) with Compose v2.
 - An NVIDIA GPU with the
   [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)
   for GPU inference (≥ 16 GB GPU memory is sufficient for our tests).
-CPU-only inference is possible through a Triton inference server.
+A GPU is recommended but **not required** — BOA also runs **CPU-only**, just considerably slower.
+(Triton-based CPU acceleration is planned but not available yet.)
 - Some of the advanced models require a free [TotalSegmentator license](https://backend.totalsegmentator.com/license-academic/) (see [Models](#models)).